joescottdave/measures-select/README.md

 # Measures Select

-Object-oriented approach to selecting the default measure from a [hydrology station](https://environment.data.gov.uk/hydrology/id/stations)
+Object-oriented approach to selecting the default measure from a [hydrology station](https://environment.data.gov.uk/hydrology/id/stations) intent is to build a Vue component that handles the selection of options and receiving of result.

 ## Development